 - how to save cash for Christmas on one salary

 - how to save with only one income

 - how to save on one income

-- how to save money on one paycheck
+- How to save money with one income?

 - how to save money on a single income